Lemoncode/from-react-to-redux-es6/00 Boilerplate/readme.md

 );
 ```

 - Then, let's add our page to our container.
-To do so, _container.tsx_ should have:
+To do so, _container.jsx_ should have:

 ```javascript
 import * as React from 'react';